rafalfaro18/headless-chrome-puppeteer-broken-images/README.md

 ## Instructions (Broken Links - Check if some links also exist in another domain.
 For example after migrating wordpress posts to another wordpress site)
 1. npm install.
 2. create an .env file with content like [this](env.example)
-3. SAME_SITE_LINKS is a comma separated list of urls from the original domain (without the domain or starting slash)
+3. SAME_SITE_LINKS is a comma separated list of urls from the original domain (without the domain or protocol.
+Example: home,about,contact)
 4. (HT_USER and HT_PASS are optional, use only if your site is password protected).
 5. (NEW_DOMAIN is required and is the new domain to check if those urls exist)
 6. npm run broken-links